operand/agency/CONTRIBUTING.md

 These are the general areas where you might want to contribute:

+### Updating Documentation

+Documentation is hosted at https://createwith.agency.
+The source for the help site is maintained in the [`site/`](./site/) directory.
+Please see that directory for information on editing documentation.

 ### The Examples Directory

-The [`examples/`](./examples/) directory is intended to be an informal directory of example implementations or related sources.
+The [`examples/`](./examples/) directory is intended to be an informal directory of example applications or related sources.

 Feel free to add a folder under [`examples/`](./examples/) with anything you'd like to share.
 Please add a README file if you do.

-Library maintainers will not maintain examples, except for the main `demo` application.
-So if you want it kept up-to-date, that is up to you, but don't feel obligated.
+The examples directory is not actively maintained.
+So if you want your examples kept up-to-date, that is up to you, but don't feel obligated.

+### The Demo Application

-The main demo located at [`examples/demo/`](./examples/demo/) is maintained with the core library.
-Feel free to copy the demo application as a basis for your own examples or personal work.
+The demo app located at [`./demo`](./demo) is maintained with the core library.

-If you'd like to make significant changes to the main demo (not a bug fix or something small), please discuss it with the maintainers.
+If you'd like to make significant changes to the main demo (not a bug fix or something small), please discuss it first.

 ### Core Library Contributions